biocatiit/website/content/pages/users_shipping.rst

 Bulk chemicals, however, often have associated hazards and packaging requirements which require a shipping specialist.
-If your experiment will require bulk chemicals/ reagents, we recommend that you order those chemicals and have them shipped directly to BioCAT from the vendor (ie, Sigma, Fisher).
+If your experiment will require bulk chemicals/ reagents, we recommend that you order those chemicals and have them shipped directly to BioCAT from the vendor (ie, Sigma, Fisher, etc).
 It is often less expensive and time consuming to leave bulk/ stock chemicals with us at BioCAT, so that you can access them again when you come back to BioCAT for future experiments.